an1ruddh/an1ruddh/README.md

-- 👀 I’m interested in Python programming
+- 👀 I’m interested in Python programming and web development
 - 🌱 I’m currently learning Machine Learning and Data Science using python
 - 💞️ I’m looking to collaborate on any development project
 - 📫 How to reach me: anirudhchoudhary515@gmail.com